DoctorWkt/acwj/15_Pointers_pt1/Readme.md

 I decided to change our test files to end with the `.c` suffix, now that they are actually C programs.
-I also changed the `tests/mktests` script to generate the `correct` results by using a "real" compiler to compile our test files.
+I also changed the `tests/mktests` script to generate the *correct* results by using a "real" compiler to compile our test files.

 ## Conclusion and What's Next

 Well, we have the start of pointers implemented.
-They are not completly correct yet.
+They are not completely correct yet.
 For example, if I write this code:

 ```